|Elevation Gain||1732 feet|

 This is basically the second bite of the ghost pepper.
 You think you have made it up the big hill and should be in good shape but nope, cue the elevation.
 I should mention that if you don’t have another hill in you, you can follow the Burro loop back down at this point.

-If you are going to try Windy Peak, it is going to be another 500 feet of elevation gain in about a half mile at this point.
-The good news is that you are in the shade of the pine trees for this part of the hike and don’t have to worry about the sun beating down on you too bad.
+If you are going to Windy Peak, it is will be another 500 feet of elevation in about a half mile from here.
+The good news is that you are in the shade of the pine trees for this part of the hike.
 The trail is also in pretty good shape for this.
-It is rocky and has a lot of roots but most of the ground is solid and not full of loose soil or rocks.
+It is rocky, has a lot of roots but most of the ground is solid and not loose ground.
 This section is pretty rough too it just doesn’t last as long.